kirru2198/kubernetes/01_kubernetes.md

 <img width="476" alt="image" src="https://github.com/user-attachments/assets/6d1679df-6765-4431-9553-16f57031a021" />

-Here, i have multiple microservices code, i have to run it.
+Here, i have multiple microservices code, i want to run it. i wnat to run multiple copies of my code.

 ## What is Kubernetes?